KhronosGroup/glTF/specification/2.0/README.md

 In the later case, all `primitives` in the referenced `meshes` contain `JOINT` and `WEIGHT` attributes and the referenced [`material`](#reference-material)/[`technique`](#reference-technique) from each `primitive` has parameters with `JOINT` and `WEIGHT` semantics.

 A node can have either a `matrix` or any combination of `translation`/`rotation`/`scale` (TRS) properties.
-TRS properties are converted to matrices and postmultiplied in the `T * R * S` order to compose the transformation matrix.
+TRS properties are converted to matrices and postmultiplied in the `T * R * S` order to compose the transformation matrix; first the scale is applied to the vertices, then the rotation, and then the translation.
 If none are provided, the transform is the identity.
+When a node is targeted for animation (referenced by an animation.channel.target), only TRS properties may be present; `matrix` will not be present.

 **Properties**